NG Advantage Mobile Pipeline

 NG Advantage's Mobile Pipeline delivers CNG to energy intensive enterprises not connected to a gas pipeline

 Clean Energy filling station filling NG Advantage trailers in Pembroke, NH

 NG Advantage LLC is a Clean Energy (NASDAQ: CLNE) company creating a new sector in the mid/down stream natural gas industry using its "mobile pipeline" - a fleet of tractor trailers - to deliver CNG to industrial sites NOT on a gas pipeline.
 NG Advantage is a US company based in Vermont expanding throughout the U.S.

 Potential customers located within a 200 mile radius of an existing compressor station are using approximately 80,000 MMBtus of fuel oil, propane, waste oil, or coal annually.
 Companies that were burning fuel oil save 20-30% off their energy bill by changing to cleaner, North American compressed natural gas as their primary source of process and comfort heat.
 For a potential customer burning 1Bcf or more, NG Advantage will build a compressor station as close to the customer's plant and a transmission pipeline as possible.

-The Company's "virtual pipeline" of high-tech carbon-fiber tanks from Hexagon Lincoln brings dramatic savings and substantial improvements in "carbon footprints" to all customers but in particular to those currently burning coal.
+The Company's "mobile pipeline" of high-tech carbon-fiber tanks from Hexagon Lincoln brings dramatic savings and substantial improvements in "carbon footprints" to all customers but in particular to those currently burning coal.

 NG Advantage is committed to providing gas to its customers as if they were on a pipeline.